kfmatovic716/python-challenge/README.md

 # Python-challenge

 * PyBank is a Python script that analyzed the financial records of a company using  their data file called budget_data.csv.
-The given data consists of given amounts of profit and losses in a given month and year.
+The given data consists of amounts of profit and losses from January 2010 to February 2017.
 Below are the results of the analysis:

     * There were 86 total number of months included in the dataset